Primetalk/SynapseGrid/docs/README.EN.md

 This will work, alas we're losing all advantages of immutable system.

 But what if we will store the state separate from the system?
-And then, in the right time И в нужный момент перед работой функции текущее состояние извлекается, а потом помещается обратно.
+And then, in the right time before function call, state will be executed and then put back.

-Как работать с таким состоянием, которое где-то хранится? Функция должна принимать на вход текущее значение состояния и возвращать новое значение.
-////////////////////////////////////////////////////////////////////////////////////////////////////
+How to work with state, stored somewhere?
+Function has to accept current state on input and return new value.

 <pre>
 	val helloCount = myContact.[link to variable, where counter state is stored].map({(any, counter) => (counter+1, counter + 1)})
 </pre>